Updated: 3 days ago

-At the age of 21 on my birthday I found out I was pregnant.
-It was suppose to be a happy time but yet it was the worst time in my life.
+At the age of 21 on my birthday, I found out I was pregnant.
+It was supposed to be a happy time but yet it was the worst time in my life.
 The father of the child was abusing me emotionally every single day up until the day I had a miscarriage.
-Instead of talking about how I felt I turned to alcohol and drugs for comfort myself.
+Instead of talking about how I felt I turned to alcohol and drugs to comfort myself.
 And it just got out of hand.
 I moved out of my biological mother’s house and ended up living on the street.
 And every time I wanted to go back home I just remember my stepdads words( once u walk out of that door u can never come back).
 I ended up living on the street and on the stairs of a hotel.

 I soon came to realise if I continue on this road I will end up dead.
 So I picked up the phone and messaged my mom.
-Just like that I was back home safe.
-I never bonded with the baby in side of me cause did not want him.
+Just like that, I was back home safe.
+I never bonded with the baby inside of me cause did not want him.
 Ended giving him up for adoption.
 A few days later I had a breakdown and just cried non stop.
 Only my mom could calm me down.

 2012 was when I met my 3rd child’s father.
-For the first few months it went well but then the abuse started and it escalated really fast.
-In 2013 I fell pregnant and I thought the abuse will stop, but no it just continued and continued .
+For the first few months, it went well but then the abuse started and it escalated really fast.
+In 2013 I fell pregnant and I thought the abuse will stop, but no it just continued and continued.
 Form physically to emotional to verbally.
 Then one day I just had enough and left with our child and never looked back.

 That’s when I decided to come to PRC.
 On arriving I was still in denial about my drug use and said I only have an alcohol problem.
 But the day the email came through from my mom asking if I was using was the day I accepted that I do have a drug problem.
-Seeing my mom at rehab after a year was heart breaking, knowing that I have hurt and disappointed her a lot.
+Seeing my mom at rehab after a year was heartbreaking, knowing that I have hurt and disappointed her a lot.
 Mom and I stopped talking again I understand why but I felt alone and abandoned.
-But in the end all I can do is prove to her that I can recover.
+But in the end, all I can do is prove to her that I can recover.

 I have learned a lot here at PRC.
 I have learned to love myself again even though it took me a while to get there I finally did.
-I have learned to live on self will is just going to make everything harder and that I should let go and let God.
+I have learned to live on self-will is just going to make everything harder and that I should let go and let God.
 The staff are so caring and understanding and not judgemental, they are always willing to listen when u have something on your heart that needs to come out.
-Yes I gave the staff a hard time in the beginning but not once have they given up on me.
+Yes, I gave the staff a hard time in the beginning but not once have they given up on me.
 They even helped me to get my job back.

 If it was not for this program and for the staff at PRC I would not have been where I am today.
 They have become a big part of my life.
-I will for ever be grateful to the staff here.
+I will forever be grateful to the staff here.
 It really does work if u work it.